State Financial Assurance Funds

 - South Dakota

-- List of States Where Fund Pays for Past Releases Only (5 states)
+- List of States Where Phased Out Fund Pays for Releases Prior to Phase Out (5 states)

 - List of States With No Fund That Provides All Federally-Required Coverage (9 states, DC, and 5 territories)